SyncfusionExamples/Functional-Components-in-React/README.md

 ## App component

-In `App.tsx` file, create the Syncfusion grid component using Class component.
+In `App.tsx` file, create the Syncfusion Grid component using Class component.

 Code snippet of `App.tsx` file: